gregory-ledenev/java-class-extension/README.md

     StaticClassExtension.sharedExtension(item, Shippable.class).ship();
 }
 ```
-It is possible to further simplify things by adding an `extensionFor(Item)` helper method to the `ItemShippable`:
+It is possible to further simplify things by adding an `extensionFor(Item)` helper method to the `Shippable`:
 ```java
 public interface Shippable {
 	public static Shippable extensionFor(Item item) {